Evangelism Explosion: Content

 After the diagnostic questions, the evangelist is encouraged to explain the gospel in terms of grace, man, God, Christ, and faith.

 Use

-Evangelism Explosion's materials have been translated into seventy languages.
+Evangelism Explosion's materials have been translated into over seventy languages.
 Jeff Noblit suggests that it is "probably the most used and copied soul-winning training course ever embraced by Southern Baptists," while Stan Guthrie suggests that it is "the best known and most widely used evangelistic training curriculum in church history."
 It is used by over 20,000 churches worldwide.

 Evangelism Explosion officials claim that millions of people have come to Christ using the program.
 In 2011, 324,000 people worldwide were trained in the program, while over 7.25 million people reportedly made a profession of faith as a result of its use.
 Five years later, the organization claimed 10.7 million people professed faith in Christ in 2016.

-The spread of Evangelism Explosion materials have been remarkable as it has covered almost every continent and every island across the globe from the founding church in Florida to as far as the Fiji Islands.

 Evaluation

 David L. Larsen suggests that Evangelism Explosion has "brought a quickening of the evangelistic pulse", and has "provided a most helpful and practical vehicle for witness."
 Larsen notes, however, that "not everyone is comfortable" with "its more vigorous 'button-holing'."